aerickt/steno-dictionaries/README.md

  - `#A/HREU/SA` → Alyssa
  - `#PWOB` → Bob
  - `#PAOE/TER` → Peter
+ - `#AP/-L` → Apple
+ - `#AUS/TRAEUL/KWRA` → Australia

+> I highly recommend mapping the top `S-` key to the number key to make it easier to stroke.
+This also opens up the possibility for more briefs and decreases hesitation when deciding which finger to use for the number key.

 > Unfortunately, entries using the number key will not be displayed as I have above, but rather with numbers.
 So viewing the dictionary you would see `350ER/TER` instead of `#PAOE/TER`.